Skip to content

 A progressive tumor

-Colorectal cancer develops from a cell in the inner lining of the colon or rectum.
-This cell multiplies uncontrollably and gradually changes into a tumor, also known as a polyp.
+Colorectal cancer develops from a cell in the inner lining of the colon or rectum that multiplies uncontrollably and gradually changes into a tumor, also known as a polyp.
 Polyps are growths that form in the inner wall of the colon, in the mucous membrane.
 The risk of a polyp turning into cancer varies, depending on the size of the benign tumor and type of cells.

 A silent cancer

 The absence of symptoms is common.
-Colorectal cancer can therefore develop silently and can remain undiagnosed for a while.
+Colorectal cancer can therefore develop silently and can remain undiagnosed for some time.
 This is why screening is necessary.
-Nevertheless, some signs may point to the need for consultation with your physicial (see below).
+Nevertheless, some signs may point to the need for consultation with your physical (see below).

 Most of colorectal cancers occur in people over 50 years of age3.
-While some factors are genetic, others are preventable with a change of lifestyle.
+While some factors are genetic, others are preventable through lifestyle changes.
 Regular exercise and a diet rich in fiber and fruits and vegetables are beneficial.
 Conversely, the risk of colorectal cancer is increased by a diet rich in red meat and cured meats, excess weight or obesity, excessive alcohol consumption, and smoking3.

 Recognizing the signs